DwaipayanDeb/Python_tutorial/README.md

 ## Introductory Course on Python in Physics

 **(Version: 0.1)**
----
+--.
-***The following worksheets give a hands-on training on basic Python language particularly for the Undergraduate (UG) physics students.
-The course is designed using JUPYTER WORKSHEET for self Study for Self-Stufy with For maximum benefit, it should be studied following the sequence given below.***
+***The following course gives a hands-on training on basic Python language particularly for the Python enthusiasts as well as the Undergraduate (UG) physics students.
+The whole course is designed for Self-Study using a set of JUPYTER WORKSHEET.
+For maximum benefit, it should be studied following the sequence given below.***
 ---
 ## Lectures:-
 **Lecture-1: File: lecture_motivation.pdf**